 "Why is it called Turtle Island?"

 Our camp is named after the legend shared by countless American Indian Nations - that a great turtle rose up out of the waters after earth was flooded and made the decision to support life's creatures on its back.
 American Indians call the earth "turtle island" and so we call our tract of land "Turtle Island Preserve" for we are an earth preserve.
 In the figurative sense, we are an island of wilderness in a sea of over-development and destruction.

 Volunteer Opportunities exist year-round.
-Whether you only have a weekend, a week, or a whole month to spare, please fill out the application below and snail-mail it in to start the process...
+Whether you're a student with an internship requirement, or just an average person with only a weekend, a week, or a whole month to spare, please fill out the application below and snail-mail it in to start the process...